 You need to reduce customer churn

-AI can help analyse customer feedback to create personalised profiles.
+AI contact centre solutions can help analyse customer feedback to create personalised profiles.
 These profiles include summaries of customer sentiment and their expectations of your brand.
 When you combine this feedback with other data sources, you can start to see a clearer picture of your customer’s motivations.

 You can use structured data to train machine learning algorithms to predict a “next best action” for each customer.
 So, instead of using guesswork and investing heavily in costly, unreliable actions, AI uses the customer's needs to make suggestions.